haskell-servant/haskell-servant.github.io/posts/2018-07-12-servant-dsl-typelevel.md

 # Servant's approach (simplified)

 First, let me emphasize that any of the designs we have considered so far are interesting on their own and are fruitful in different ways.
-They simply were not quite good enough to meet our requirements which were, again, dictated by the projects and needs we had at work.
+They were not quite good enough to meet our requirements which were, again, dictated by the projects and needs we had at work.
 This whole project started because we were sick of getting things wrong when manually constructing (client) or